ish-xyz/ish-ar.io/content/blog/kprobes_in_a_nutshell/index.md

     - We need to include the required libraries, so at the top of our C program let's type:

-		*NOTE: This library #include<linux/kprobes.h> as you see by its name is absolutely foundamental to use kprobes.*
+		*NOTE: This library #include<linux/kprobes.h> as you can notice by its name is fundamental to use kprobes.*
 		```
 		#include<linux/module.h>
 		#include<linux/version.h>